algsupport/yii2-authclient/docs/quick-start.md

 ### Auth client basic structure

-Although, all clients are different they share same basic interface [[yii\authclient\ClientInterface]], which governs common API.
+Although, all clients are different they share same basic interface [[algsupport\authclient\ClientInterface]], which governs common API.

 Each client has some descriptive data, which can be used for different purposes: